instructlab/community/GOVERNANCE.md

 ## Code of Conduct

-InstructLab's [Code of Conduct](https://github.com/instructlab/community/blob/main/CODE_OF_CONDUCT.md) is enforced by the [Code of Conduct Committee (CoCC)](https://github.com/instructlab/community/blob/main/COCC.md).
+InstructLab's [Code of Conduct](https://github.com/instructlab/community/blob/main/CODE_OF_CONDUCT.md) is enforced by the [Code of Conduct Committee (CoCC)][committee].
 This committee will be appointed and removed by the Oversight Committee using a supermajority vote.

 The CoCC is responsible for investigating, evaluating, and recommending remedies for substantiated Code of Conduct incidents to the appropriate body.
 The CoCC will judge possible violations around principles of restorative justice rather than punishment.
 All teams within InstructLab are obligated to support the CoCC's recommendations on remedies.

-Current CoCC members can be found on the [Code of Conduct Committee](https://github.com/instructlab/community/blob/main/COCC.md) page.
+Current CoCC members can be found on the [Code of Conduct Committee][committee] page.

 Possible Code of Conduct violations should be reported to the Code of Conduct Committee via the [Code of Conduct email alias](https://github.com/instructlab/community/blob/main/Collaboration.md#email-lists).